Hi friend & Happy November! This is a BIG month full of minimalist beauty tips to help you transition into a greener beauty routine!

-While I want to tell you everything in today’s post, I cannot….
-But be sure to stick around, because there are a lot of great things coming for every Monday in November!
+While I want to tell you everything in today’s post, I can’t….
+But stick around, because there are a lot of great things coming for every Monday in November!

-In my personal minimalist journey, I have transitioned from conventional products to more natural products.
-The simplest explanation I can give you for this is that my skin does not like lab created chemicals.
-I have had issues with acne, large pores, premature wrinkles, and redness.
-It was hard to feel comfortable in my own skin.
+In my personal minimalist journey, I transitioned from conventional products to more natural products.
+The simplest explanation is that my skin does not like lab created chemicals.
+I have issues with acne, large pores, premature wrinkles, and redness.
+It is hard to feel comfortable in my own skin.

 Minimalist Beauty Tips: Ingredients you want to avoid!

-BHA [butylated hydroxyanisole] and BHT [butylated hydroxytoluene]
+BHA [butylated hydroxyanisole] and BHT [butylated hydroxytoluene] //

-Both of these ingredients are found in beauty products, foods, deodorant, and more.
+Both of these ingredients are in beauty products, foods, deodorant, and more.
 They are preservatives to prevent products from going bad.
 However, studies have shown that both of these ingredients are linked to organ-system toxicity, cancer, reproductive toxicity, and more.
 [Source]

 DEA is used to make products creamy or sudsy by adjusting the PH level of a product.
 It is commonly found in beauty creams and sunscreens.
 It can irritate the skin and eyes, and it can cause liver cancer and other precancerous concerns, especially with the skin and thyroid.
 [Source]

 It is known as a human carcinogen and irritant.
 It is currently under investigation for further research into all of the harmful side effects it can cause.
 [Source]

 Parabens affect the hormone levels in men and women, and have been detected in breast cancer tissues.
 This ingredient is also under investigation for extensive research into the damage it can cause our bodies.
-[Source]

-Parfum / Fragrance
+Parfum / Fragrance //

 Certain ingredients within a fragrance can affect early hormonal changes and organ failure in children.
 If a product of any kind includes fragrance, it will be listed within the ingredients list.
 Be sure to read through all of your cosmetics, hair care, skin care, etc. to see if they contain fragrance.
 [Source]

-Because it is petroleum based, it does not degrade and pollutes the environment once it is wasted down the drain.
+Because it is petroleum based, it does not degrade and pollutes the environment once it is washed down the drain.
 It is recommended to not be used on areas of the skin that are broken.
 This can cause irritation and possible toxicity.
 [Source]

 However, they are very detrimental to not only your health, but also the environment.
 These products are toxic to aquatic and human life.
 This ingredient family can interfere with fertility, hormones, and create tumors.
 [Source]

 It seeps through the skin and can cause hormone changes, eye and skin irritation, and adverse effects to the aquatic environment due to slow degradation.
 This is a very toxic ingredient!
 [Source]